syncopika/piano_roll_browser/README.md

 a music sequencer inspired by LMMS, one of the best software applications ever!
 also carries a bit of influence from PxTone Collage, another great application!

 This project is ongoing.
+Please use on Google Chrome for best results.

 ### instructions:
-to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.
+- to change the name of the piece or the composer, double click on 'title' or 'composer', just above the buttons.
-left-click a block on the grid to place a note; click again to remove.
+- left-click a block on the grid to place a note; click again to remove.
-right-click blocks on the grid to create 16th notes (subdivide), or rejoin 16th notes to revert back to 8th notes.
+- right-click a block on the grid to create 16th notes (subdivide), or rejoin 16th notes to revert back to 8th notes.
 You can also change a note's properties, such as volume and style.
-right-click an instrument block to modify its sound, name, and volume.
+- right-click an instrument block to modify its sound, name, and volume.

 please note: each column can only have 1 note per instrument.
 check out a demo! see the demo dropdown box.